A Cruise Guide to Southern Caribbean Islands

 The park begins at the high tide mark and extends out to a depth of 200 feet.
-Scuba diving, snorkeling, boat tours, and other fun water activities are all available to do during your time in port so you can experience this vast wonderland under the sea.
+Scuba diving, snorkeling, boat tours, and other fun water activities are all available during your time in port so you can experience this vast wonderland under the sea.

 Experience history while walking around the colorful, colonial-style buildings of Willemstad, Curacao.
 Willemstad is where cruise ships dock in Curacao, which is convenient for cruisers since it’s home to many of the island’s top sights.
 To see its most famous buildings, walk along the Handelskade waterfront.
-Other things to do on Curacao include touring Fort Amsterdam and learning about the 17th century Dutch settlement, which today is a UNESCO World Heritage Site; touring a distillery to learn how the island’s famous blue curacao is made; and taking a trip underneath the island’s surface into Hato Cave.
+Other things to do in Curacao include touring Fort Amsterdam and learning about the 17th century Dutch settlement, a UNESCO World Heritage Site; touring a distillery to learn how the island’s famous blue curacao is made; and taking a trip underneath the island’s surface into Hato Cave.

 Castries, St. Lucia